 In Torup you will also find Møllekilde Golf Course, the first organic golf course in North Sealand, open from April until October.

-For local arts, take a look in Cellar Gallery (Kældergalleriet) under the local shop in Torup (Brugsen), which is open to visitors Monday-Saturday.
+For local arts take a look in the Cellar Gallery (Kældergalleriet) under the local shop in Torup (Brugsen), which is open to visitors Monday-Saturday.

 The association Torup Bogby is working towards turning Torup into the first Danish book town.
 A Book town is a small rural town with particular focus on books, often characterized by many second hand bookshops, talks and lectures by writers, and other literature and book related events.